ando-shah/swarm/README.md

 This data is then read, every frame, by ShipController.cs, which modifies the inputs : inputSpeed & inputSteering into targetSpeed & targetSteering.
 These 2 variables, in turn are read by ShipMovement.cs, and it is applied to the 3D model of the ship.

 These 3 scripts: PlayerInput.cs, ShipController.cs & ShipMovement.cs are attached to the GameObject PlayerShip (and hence the prefab).

+Using a similar architecture, we create a Player prefab for our simulation, which represents the user who has logged in to view (and possibly interact) with the simulation.